Adesoyin/DEC-Launchpad_Linux/README.md

 ## Logging and Monitoring

-It is important to log every output of the job process runs and the errors during run which would aid in monitoring when a process has failed and to optimize performance.
+It is important to log both the outputs of job runs and any errors that occur, as this helps in monitoring process failures and optimizing performance.

-Hence, to monitor the pipeline’s progress.
-A monitor.sh script was created to check for errors in the preprocess.log file and notify me if any are found.
+To track the pipeline’s progress, a monitor.sh script was created to scan the preprocess.log file for errors and provide a notification whenever any are detected.

     touch monitor.sh
     nano monitor.sh

-The monitor.sh script searches for any word such as "ERROR" or "failed" using grep command in the log file.
-If errors are found, it prints it out using echo command.
+The monitor.sh script uses the grep command to search the log file for keywords such as "ERROR" or "failed".
+If any matches are found, it prints them to the output using the echo command.

     #!/bin/bash